AdenChen27/AdenChen27.github.io/content/papers/REU2024/index.md

 ##### Abstract

 The min-max theorem offers a variational characterization of the discrete eigenvalues that lie below the essential spectrum of a self-adjoint operator.
-In this paper, we develop the necessary tools and present a proof of this theorem.
+In this paper, we develop the necessary tools to state and ultimately prove this theorem.

 ---